laughingbiscuit/mdbookgen/README.md

 # Simple Notebook

-Convert a single markdown file into an
-`mdbook` project with mermaidjs included.
+Split a single markdown file by heading, convert into an `mdbook` project with mermaidjs included.

 `POSIX` compliant, of course.